business dispute arbitration in Peekskill, New York 10566

 Outcome:

 Judge Farrow’s detailed ruling, issued December 15, 2023, struck a balanced approach.
 She found GreenLeaf liable for breaching the contract by failing to deliver as promised, but acknowledged the supply chain hardships were partly unavoidable.
 The arbitrator ordered GreenLeaf to refund $85,000 of the upfront payment and pay an additional $45,000 for damages related to late and defective shipments, totaling a $130,000 payment back to Hudson Valley.
-However, Hudson Valley was required to pay GreenLeaf $20,000 for partially completed deliveries that could still be sold at a discount.
+However, the claimant was required to pay GreenLeaf $20,000 for partially completed deliveries that could still be sold at a discount.

 Significance: